efelem/proto-chatbot/README.md

+# Proto-Chatbot

-# OpenSource Chatbot Gradio Interface
+- OpenSource Chatbot Gradio Interface
+- Can run locally or on DeepSquare distributed super computer

 ## Setup